-Gymnocalycium paediophilum is a small cactus with globose to shortly cylindrical stem that branches profusely from the base.
-The stem is with 7 to 10 ribs, pale green, up to 8 inches (20 cm) tall and up to 4.8 inches (12 cm) in diameter.
-It has 5 to 9 radial spines and one central spine.
-The radials are reddish brown, later grey with a brownish tip and up to 1.2 inches (30 cm) long, while the central spine is grey with a darker brownish tip and up to 1.6 inches (4 cm) long.
-The flowers are white to pale pink with reddish throat, up to 3.2 inches (8 cm) long and about the same in diameter.
-They appear in summer and are followed by oval to spherical, green to blue-green fruits.
+Gymnocalycium paediophilum is a small cactus with globose to short cylindrical stems with 7 to 10 ribs.
+It branches profusely from the base.
+The stems are pale green, up to 8 inches (20 cm) tall, and up to 4.8 inches (12 cm) in diameter.
+They have one central spine and 5 to 9 radial spines per areole.
+The radials are reddish-brown, later grey with a brownish tip, and up to 1.2 inches (30 cm) long, while the central spine is grey with a darker brownish tip and up to 1.6 inches (4 cm) long.
+Flowers are white to pale pink with a reddish throat, up to 3.2 inches (8 cm) long with a diameter equal to the length.
+They appear in summer, followed by oval to spherical, green to blue-green fruits.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Some will, therefore, need a light shading from the sun in the hottest months, but to overdo, this will result in loss of flowers.

 The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

 Watering in the summer months, while the plants are growing well, can be frequent (weekly for small plants in small pots) but always allows the compost nearly to dry out before rewatering.
 Watering in the winter months at all is unwise and certainly not necessary.
 The difficult times are spring and autumn.